 The Broadcaster's Bargain

-Since the earliest days of television, broadcast stations – NBC, ABC, CBS, Fox have been granted free use of the public airwaves by law.
+Since the earliest days of television, broadcast stations – NBC, ABC, CBS and Fox – have been granted free use of the public airwaves by the Federal government.
 That’s a public subsidy worth billions of dollars.
-In exchange, the only obligation broadcasters must meet is to serve the public interest.
+In exchange, the only obligation broadcasters must meet is to "serve the public interest."
 More than 60 years later, the public subsidy continues, but the public interest side of the bargain is too often ignored.

-Because of an old TV law called “retransmission consent,” cable and satellite companies are required to carry local broadcast stations, and broadcasters insist customers pay for them.
-Because of these outdated regulations that give TV stations a local monopoly, broadcasters often threaten to black out their signals on cable and satellite, even though their programming remains available for free over-the-air with an antenna, and online.
+Because of an old TV law called “retransmission consent,” cable companies like WOW! are required to obtain consent from these local broadcast stations in order to carry them, and these broadcasters demand steep fees in exchange for that consent.
+Because of these outdated regulations that give TV stations a local monopoly, broadcasters often threaten to black out their signals, even though their programming remains available for free over-the-air with an antenna.